bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 To analyze the stability of the Lagrange points, we will use the potential energy function for the CR3BP.

 As we discussed previously, gravity is a conservative force.
 As such, the force field can be defined in terms of a potential energy function.
-For the CR3BP, the pseudo-potential function in the rotating frame is given by Koon et al. {cite}`Koon2011`:
+For the CR3BP, the pseudo-potential function in the rotating frame is given by @Koon2011:

 :::{math}
 :label: eq:pseudo-potential-energy-cr3bp